wlh18/react-1/README.md

 ### State

 Class components can hold what is called `state`.
-State is what is used to keep track a data that is specific to a component.
+State is what is used to keep track of data that is specific to a component.
 State is simply just an object that uses key / value pairs.

 We will add a `constructor` function to our class component to hold our `state` object.
 Inside of our constructor we need to invoke `super`, this will allow us to set state.